Patagonia: Journey to the End of the World with Easter Island

 SANTIAGO–PUNTA ARENAS–PUERTO NATALES Patagonia PleasuresDepart Santiago and fly to Punta Arenas on the Strait of Magellan, gateway to Chile's Patagonia.
 Head to Puerto Natales on a scenic drive through the Patagonian steppe passing rivers, forests, mountains, and ranches.
 Enjoy dinner at the hotel tonight.
 (B,L,D)TOUR HIGHLIGHTEPIC RIDE Your drive today takes you through the Patagonian steppe or desert.
 Keep an eye out for guanacos (a type of camelid) commonly found in this region, along with condors, fox, chinchilla, and, for the very lucky, the more elusive puma.

 PUERTO NATALES–TORRES DEL PAINE NATIONAL PARK Fossils, Flora & Fauna Visit the legendary Milódon Cave, where prehistoric fossils dating back 14,000 years ago, including those of a saber-toothed tiger and a gigantic sloth weighing over a ton, have been found.
 Venture into Torres del Paine, one of the most spectacularly scenic regions in the world.
 During your visits to see the famous sites, including Los Cuernos, Lago Pehoe, and Salto Grande, you are guaranteed to get a glimpse of some of the park’s fauna, such as herds of guanacos, foxes, swans, and birds.
 Also stop at Lago Grey to see the imposing Grey Glacier, floating icebergs, and the beautiful views and rugged landscapes!
-Arrive at your hotel where you will be treated to an organic cocktail demonstration which includes a walk through the garden to pick the ingredients followed by a lesson to learn how to make popular drinks from the region.
-Dinner is at the hotel this evening.
+Arrive at your hotel for some free time before dinner featuring a season menu including fresh ingredients from the onsite garden.
 (B,L,D)TOUR HIGHLIGHTNATURAL WONDERS Spanning a massive area, this park was named a UNESCO Biosphere Reserve in 1978.
 Cascading waterfalls, roaring creeks, shimmering lakes, and jagged mountains are just a part of what Paine offers.

 TORRES DEL PAINE NATIONAL PARK Peak Perfection Today, enjoy a full day exploring the park.
 See Los Cuernos, or “the horns,” the iconic jagged granite peaks that loom over the windswept plains.
 Next, view the spectacular waterfall, Salto Grande in the park’s lake district.
 After lunch at the hotel, head to the Laguna Azul where you have a good chance of seeing some of the park’s wildlife, including guanacos and condors.
 End the day at Cascada Paine, a beautiful waterfall surrounded by rugged vistas.
 (B,L,D)TOUR HIGHLIGHTPICTURE PERFECT Discover the breathtaking beauty of Torres del Paine, considered by many who visit to be the world's most spectacular national park.
 From its dramatic and jagged peaks to the deep blue lakes and vast grasslands, its glacial lakes and rivers will sweep you away into a world unlike any other.